Skip to content

 • GKE Security Enhancements: Added a dedicated gke runtime configuration option to enable GKE-specific features like Workload Identity, streamlining secure deployments on Google Kubernetes Engine.

-• Hub-Native Workspace Management: Advanced hub-native grove capabilities (Phase 3) with new support for direct workspace file management via the Hub API, reducing reliance on external Git repositories.
+• Hub-Managed Workspace Management: Advanced hub-managed project capabilities (Phase 3) with new support for direct workspace file management via the Hub API, reducing reliance on external Git repositories.

 • ADK Agent Integration: Added a specialized example and Docker template for Agent Development Kit (ADK) agents, facilitating the development of custom autonomous agents within the Scion ecosystem.